Frijol/climate-change/GLOSSARY.md

 ## phase angle
 the difference in phases between the (same-frequency) waveforms of voltage and current in a circuit

+## phase voltage
+voltage as measured between one phase and the neutral point, the voltage at an element of a wye configuration of generators

+## phase-to-phase voltage
+voltage as measured between two phases, the voltage at an element in a delta configuration of generations

 ## phytonutrients
 chemical compounds that are the building blocks of taste, such as amino acids, esters, and flavinoids.
 Also part of plant immune systems.